Dawied/ottodiy_classic_app/README.md

 Though this will work with the old OttoS_BLE sketch, some of the features only work with the supplied new firmware OttoS_BLE_v2.ino that is located in the firmware folder.

+Open OttoS_BLE_v2.ino in the Arduino IDE, install the OttoDIY library via the library manager and upload it to your microcontroller.